-At Tai Chi Globe Academy, we are committed to protecting your privacy.
+Tai Chi Globe Academy is a service provided by Welch Wellbeing, the trading name for Lee Welch as sole trader.
+We are committed to protecting your privacy.
 This statement describes how we collect and use personal information.
 The terms of this statement may change, so please check it from time to time.

 Our data protection practices are regulated by a supervisory authority.
 The UK Supervisory Authority under the General Data Protection Regulation (“GDPR”) is the Information Commissioner’s Office (“ICO”).
 As a UK-based organisation processing the personal data of individuals based in the UK, our supervisory authority is the ICO.

 If you have any queries about this privacy statement, please contact our Data Controller by telephone on 07490 089375 or email firstname.lastname@example.org.

 We obtain personal information from you and use it as follows:

 We use contact information from web forms, emails, mail and telephone to send you information or materials that you have requested or to provide you a service.
 Your contact information is also used to contact you when necessary, for example, to fulfil a query or to provide a service.